kof/animation-frame/readme.md

 ### Activate the shim

 It will replace native implementation if it does exist but still will use it if possible.
 So you can use `window.requestAnimationframe` and `window.cancelAnimationFrame` after this  safely.

-    new AnimationFrame().shim();
+Optionally you can pass the frame rate.

+    var animationFrame = AnimationFrame.shim();

+### Set custom default frame rate

+There are devices with different refresh rate than 60 out of there.
+You can define a custom value, for the shim implementation.
+Native implementation should do it for you.
+Do it before requesting frames, because after that the frame length is cached.

+    AnimationFrame.FRAME_RATE = 30;

 ### Request frame

     // Using default frame rate
     var animationFrame = new AnimationFrame();

-    // Using custom frame rate, frame rates higher 60hz are not supported. var animationFrame = new AnimationFrame(20);
+    // Using custom frame rate.
+    var animationFrame = new AnimationFrame(20);

     var frameId = animationFrame.request(function(time) {